vasilis-exo/magnolia-spa/README.md

 The AddHeadersFilter can be configured manually as [described in the documentation](https://documentation.magnolia-cms.com/display/DOCS61/Filters#Filters-AddingHTTPheaders) or via the [supplied Groovy script](add-cors-filter.groovy).

-### Configuring CORS
-1. Log in to Magnolia and open the Groovy app.
-(Grouped under "Dev")
-1. Click "Add script"
-1. Copy and paste the supplied script into the script field.
-1. Click the "Run" button.

-You should now see some simple, catch-all CORS headers in your responses.
-If this is not enough, you can edit the properties provided.

-As every request must go through the filter chain, this will add the headers to the REST endpoint's responses.
-This can be restricted to certain paths and types by use of the bypasses and voter mechanisms you will see in the existing filters and as documented.

 ## JavaScript front-end set up

 Each demo contains:

-- Default page template
+- Basic page template
 - Contact page template
 - Header component
 - Paragraph component
 - Image component
 - List component
 - Item component (available inside List component)
+- Expander component

 To see the headless rendering system in use, we must create some example content.

 ### Configuring React

-1. In the Pages app create a page called `spa-lm` with the `React: Default page` template.
+1. In the Pages app create a page called 'react-sample' with the `React: Basic page` template.

-1. In the Pages app, beneath `spa-lm`, create a page called `contact` with the `React: Contact page` template.
+1. In the Pages app, beneath 'react-sample', create a page called `contact` with the `React: Contact page` template.

 1. Add some components to the spa-lm page.

-1. Build and start the React application inside `webresources-src` by first running `npm install` and then `npm start`.
+1. Build and start the React application inside `/spa/react-minimal` by first running `npm install` and then `npm start`.

-1. View your Magnolia-managed content via http://localhost:3000/spa-lm.

-> Source code for the app can be found in `webresources-src`.
-> Once built, resulting files need to be moved to the `webresources` folder.

-### Configuring Vue.js

-1. In the Pages app create a page called `vue-demo` with the `Vue: Default page` template.

-1. In the Pages app, under `vue-demo`, create a page called `contact` with the `Vue: Contact page` template.

-1. Add some components to the vue-demo page.

-1. Build and start the Vue.js application inside `webresources-src` by first running `npm install` and then `npm run-script serve`.

-1. View your Magnolia-managed content via http://localhost:8081/vue-demo
+1. View your Magnolia-managed content via http://localhost:3000/.

-> Source code for the app can be found in `webresources-src`.
+1. Deploy the React app to the magnolia light-development directory by running `npm run deploy`.
-> Once built, resulting files need to be moved to the `webresources` folder.
+> Once built, resulting files are moved to the `/magnolia/light-modules/react-minimal-lm/webresources/react-minimal` folder.